xuannhat999/gytm/README.md

 - Multi-account Support: Switch between multiple YouTube accounts.
 - Firefox Container Support: Works with Firefox Multi-Account Containers (Gecko browsers).
 - Play / Save / Remove albums in your Youtube Music Library
-- Search for Albums & Songs
+- Search for Albums, Songs & Videos
 - Add / Remove Songs in Queue
 - When select to play a song in search result, it will automatically load list of related songs into Queue
 - Create / Edit personal playlists